Votion-Development/Dashactyl/README.md

 Need to install Dashactyl?
 Need API documentations?
 Need a place to find themes?

-Check out the wiki! https://github.com/real2two/dashactyl/wiki
+Check out the wiki! https://github.com/Votion-Development/Dashactyl/wiki

 # Disclaimer

-We are not responsible for any damages.
+We (Votion Development) does not make responsable for any damages, direct or indirect to you (as a person), to the user, nor to the organization.
+Use at your own risk

 You should not download anything from the develop branch!
 These files are not ready for production yet, and will be soon!

+Copyright (c) Votion Development.
+All rights reserved.